We are Social:

 In the week following dental implant surgery, the jaw bone begins to soften around the implants, starting a healing process known as osseointegration.
 A tooth bridge needs to be attached to implants in the first 7 days of surgery, while the bone is still rigid enough to hold it in place.
 This is why an acrylic bridge is placed first.
 Our acrylic bridges are reinforced with a titanium bar for extra strength and durability.

-Once jaw bone and dental implants properly fuse together over 3 to 6 months, new impressions can be taken if you wish to upgrade to a zirconia bridge, otherwise there is no rush as your titanium-reinforced acrylic bridge can last between 2 and 5 years on average, or longer in some cases.
+Once jaw bone and dental implants properly fuse together over 3 to 6 months, new impressions can be taken if you wish to upgrade to a zirconia bridge, otherwise there is no rush as your acrylic bridge can last up to 2 years on average with proper care.

-When it’s time to replace your bridge, you can choose from another titanium-reinforced acrylic bridge or a zirconia bridge, which may last between 10 to 15 years on average, or longer.
+When it’s time to replace your bridge, you can choose from another acrylic bridge or a long-term zirconia bridge, which may last between 10 to 15 years on average, or longer.
+Zirconia bridges start from $10,500 per arch.

 Dental implant surgery is normally carried out under local anaesthesia to numb the mouth, preventing any pain, however we also offer oral sedation and sleep dentistry (IV sedation) if you prefer to be sedated during surgery.
 Alternatively, you can undergo implant treatment under general anaesthesia at Southbank Day Surgery.

 Fixed implant bridges are natural looking and are made using a combination of bridge materials.
-Perth Dental Implant Centres provides single tooth implants and small fixed implant bridges using the following tooth material options:
+Perth Dental Implant Centres provides single tooth implants and small fixed implant bridges using full contour (monolithic) zirconia

 Smaller fixed bridges that replace fewer teeth generally follow the same process as single tooth implant treatment.